If you are one of those who are seeking a romantic beach getaway, Tangalle Beach has to be on your bucket list.

 Since Tangalle beach is often referred to as a backpackers’ haven, there are quite a few places for solo travelers and groups.
 Ceylon Sea Hotel, Frangipani Beach Villa and Little Tamarind are decent accommodation options that cost only $30-$35 per night.

 Traveler Tip: Most of the hotels on Tangalle beach have cabanas with locally built thatched roofs.
 If you happen to find any of these, you can just sit back, relax and watch the waves.

 Places of Attraction

 The laid back vibe in Tangalle will make you want to watch the waves all day.
 However, apart from the golden sandy beach and frothy waves, Tangalle has a lot more to offer.
 Here’s what you can explore and discover:

-- Indika Art Gallery: Whether you’re an art lover or not, this place is a must visit.
-From artefacts to organic clothing, books, paintings and home décor, you’ll find it all.
-They also stock well-priced souvenirs and jewellery.
+- Indika Art Gallery: Whether you’re an art lover or not, this place is a must-visit.
+From artifacts to organic clothing, books, paintings, and home décor, you’ll find it all.
+They also stock well-priced souvenirs and jewelry.
 If you plan to take a painting back home, they’ll happily package it for you to prevent any damage during transit.

 - Blow Hole Hummanaya: Hummanaya is the only known blowhole in Sri Lanka, and is the second largest in the world.
 It is located 12 kilometres from Tangalle beach.
 The site also has a water fountain which shoots up every few minutes and a visitors centre that emphasises on marine life.